Skip to main content

 4. Ensure the following permissions are configured:

-• https://ml.azure.com/user_impersonation — Access Azure ML resources on behalf of the user
+• https://ai.azure.com/.default — Access Azure AI services on behalf of the signed-in user (covers all delegated permissions needed by Foundry)

 5. Click Grant admin consent for [Your Organization]